Norgh1/Gmail/README.md

 # Gmail
-Created simple app, same as gmail arhiceture
+Created simple app, same as gmail arhiceture, added new pod file for Slide Menu. but not done it yet, couse of short time.